-I am pleased to once again announce our annual Louisiana Academic Games Invitational will take place this year.
-Over the past seven years, with help from other dedicated moderators like yourself, we have offered an enriching experience for all Academic Games players from Louisiana.
-This year, the event will take place on Saturday, April 8, 2017.
+It is with great joy that I announce our eighth annual Louisiana Academic Games Invitational will take place on Saturday, April 7, 2018.
+For the past seven years, with help from other dedicated moderators from Jefferson, Orleans, and St. Bernard Parishes, we have offered an enriching experience for all Academic Games players from Louisiana.

-Students do not need to have qualified for the 2017 AGLOA National Tournament (Nationals), nor does a student’s attendance at the invitational affect their Nationals rankings or qualification.
-This is simply a friendly competition for all students who love Academic Games and a practice tournament for those who will continue on to Nationals or want to improve their skills for next year.
+Students do not need to have qualified for the AGLOA National Tournament (Nationals), nor does a student’s attendance at the invitational affect their Nationals rankings or qualification.
+This is simply a friendly competition for all students who love Academic Games and a practice tournament for those who will continue on to Nationals or who want to improve their skills for next season.
 Only On-Sets and Equations will be played since those are the two cubes games played by all Louisiana Academic Games leagues.
-Different from past years, there will be no awards distributed and, subsequently, no registration fee to participate.
+As was decided last year, there will be no awards distributed and, subsequently, no registration fee to participate.
+This was done to encourage all school groups to compete without any costs passed down to students.

 |8:15 – 8:50 a.m.||Team / Volunteer Check-in|